 - Position the oven racks in the lower and upper thirds of the oven and preheat the oven to 350°F. Line two baking sheets with Silpats or parchment paper.

 - Sift the flour and baking soda into a medium bowl.
 Stir in the salt.

-- Put the chips in a fine-mesh basket strainer and shake to remove any chocolate small fragments - only if you cut the chocolate by hand!)
+- Stir in the chocolate.
+(Put the chips in a fine-mesh basket strainer first and shake to remove any chocolate small fragments - only if you cut the chocolate by hand!)

 - In the bowl of a stand mixer fitted with the paddle, beat, half the butter on medium speed until fairly smooth.
 Add both sugars and the remaining butter, and beat until well combined, then beat for a few minutes, until the mixture is light and creamy.

 - Scrape down the sides of the bowl.
 Add the eggs one at a time, beating until the first one is incorporated before adding the next and scraping the bowl as necessary.

 - Add the dry ingredients and mix on low speed to combine.

 - Mix in the chocolate.
 Remove the bowl from the mixer and fold the dough with a spatula to be sure that the chocolate is evenly incorporated.*

 - Using a cookie scoop or about two level tablespoons per cookie, shape dough into balls.
 Arrange eight cookies on each pan, leaving about two inches between them, because the dough will spread.**